Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Datasets

 \section{Datasets}

 Currently, limited public datasets are available that focus on document-level paraphrased texts for MGC detection.
 For example, the recently published adversarial perturbations dataset introduced revised MGC texts with word replacements \cite{huang2024aigeneratedtextdetectorsrobust}, but the dataset does not include meaningful differences in writing style between the two versions.
-We present the Plagbench \cite{lee2024plagbenchexploringdualitylarge} and Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection (M4) dataset \cite{wang-etal-2024-m4} as publicly available datasets, and also introduce two new dataset that we created based on a portion of well-known datasets used in other NLP tasks: LFQA \cite{fan-etal-2019-eli5}, which was also used in the DIPPER dataset \cite{krishna2023paraphrasing} and WritingPrompts (WP) \cite{fan2018hierarchical}.
+Its primary aim is to attack current detectors.
+It is difficult to adopt this dataset for our research.
+Two other publicly available datasets are the Plagbench \cite{lee2024plagbenchexploringdualitylarge} and Multi-domain, and Multi-lingual Black-Box Machine-Generated Text Detection (M4) dataset \cite{wang-etal-2024-m4}.
+Further, in this work, we introduce two new dataset that we created based on a portion of well-known datasets used in other NLP tasks: \emph{paraLFQA} based on LFQA \cite{fan-etal-2019-eli5}, which was also used in the DIPPER dataset \cite{krishna2023paraphrasing} and \emph{paraWP} based on WritingPrompts (WP) \cite{fan2018hierarchical}.

 The Plagbench dataset \cite{lee2024plagbenchexploringdualitylarge} is generated by GPT specifically for the task of plagiarism detection.
-We select the paraphrasing plagiarism subset, which consists of 135 data pairs.
+We select the paraphrasing plagiarism subset, which includes human evaluation based on specially designed criteria such as semantic equivalence, adding credibility to its quality.
+The dataset consists of 135 data pairs.

 The M4 dataset contains a diverse array of human-written sources, including document-level texts from WikiHow, and others.
 It also includes MGC versions produced by a wide range of generators, such as BLOOMz \cite{bloomz2022} and ChatGPT.
 These machine-generated texts often differ in meaning from the original sources because the prompts used are not direct paraphrases but involve expansions, such as the prompt \emph{``Write a peer review based on the article."} It has been extensively utilized as a benchmark in MGC detection research.
 The dataset has a total of 133,551 text samples.